Anant7393/Your-Own-Boss-1/README.md

 A Github Resume generator 👨‍💻👩‍ to create your own personalised resume based on your Github profile. 🔎 This tool lets you have your resume on a single click.

-# This project is a part of Hakin Codes 2020 👣
+# This project is a part of Devfest2.0  👣
-  OPEN SOURCE CONTEST - Hakin Codes
+  Hackathon - by BITS GOA
-  ### About HakinCodes 2020 💻
+  ### About Devfest2.0 2021 💻
   HakinCodes is founded with a vision to impart technical knowledge with practical implementations to all the students and developers around.

 At HakinCodes it's our mission to provide guidance to the participants from the mentors who are highly skilled and experienced in particular stacks whether be it technical or non-technical.